-There are alot of UCAT books out there, thus the risk that you may waste money buying outdated books that may not be to the equivalent standard to what you can expect in the exam.
+There are a lot of UCAT books out there, thus there is a risk that you may waste money buying outdated books that may not be to the equivalent standard to what you can expect in the exam.
 As a result, we created this article to help you pick the right one for you.

-In this article, you’ll learn which UCAT books are absolutely critical for your preparation, which books you can use to improve your score in the individual subtest, and which books you’ll need to avoid.
+In this article, you’ll learn which UCAT books are most helpful for your preparation, which books you can use to improve your score in the individual subtest, and which books you’ll need to avoid.
 More importantly, you’ll learn how to use these UCAT prep books for effective studying.

 Best UCAT Books for Practice Questions